cscorley/dissertation/chapters/2_related/4_flt.md

 information, such as in @Cubranic-etal_2005.
 Textual FLTs use textual information extracted from software artifacts, such as source code comments, identifiers, and literals [@Biggers-etal_2014].
-Textual FLTs are the most closely related category of our work and comprise the remainder of this section.
+Textual FLTs are the most closely related category of my work and comprise the remainder of this section.

 Currently, developers rely on tools such as `grep` to find relevant source code